 Here are some real life examples of a vindictive ex.
-These are TRUE STORIES!

 1. A woman told me her ex-husband put anti-fungal cream on her toothbrush. (they were separated but still living in the same house.)

-2. Another woman said her ex-husband loosened her breaks so that they would fail.
+2. Another woman told me her ex-husband loosened her brakes so that they would fail.

 5. A woman told her children “Your father doesn’t want me or you guys anymore.
 He has moved on.”

-He or she spends time scheming and concocting a strategy to destroy their ex because that is the only way they know how to deal with their hurt and anger.
-Here are some possible outcomes of the vindictive ex:
+He or she spends time scheming and concocting a strategy to destroy their ex because that is the only way they know how to deal with their hurt, hate and anger.

 By the way, when I say innocent, I’m not saying the person was an angel in the marriage or in the divorce.
-He or she could have been a real jerk and done unspeakably unforgivable things.
+He or she could have been a real jerk and done unspeakably awful things.
 However, does that mean that the person deserves to have lies made up about them?
 Or that they deserve to die in a car accident?

 So, if mom is telling them that dad is a sex offender, they are most likely going to be confused by it, and become afraid of their parent, when in reality, what they need most during and after a divorce is to feel intense love and attention from both parents.
 So, the vindictive ex is taking a parent away from their children.
-In other words, they are destroying their children’s lives because their hate for the ex is stronger than the love for their kids.
+In other words, they are destroying their children’s lives because their hate for the ex is overpowering; stronger than the love for their kids.

-What I want to say to the vindictive ex is, shame on you.
+Shame on you.
 You disgust me.
 You are very sick and you need help.
 Badly.

-To the parent who is the victim of lies or who fears for their life, I want to say a few things.
+To the parent who is the victim of lies or who fears for their life from the vindictive ex, I want to say a few things.
 First of all, don’t be afraid to file a restraining order if you feel unsafe.
 This is not overly dramatic or unnecessary.
 This is your life.
 And if God forbid something happens to you, a court of law has a very big first step in convicting your ex.